 Notes: This album is a 2 CD import on the Essential Jazz Classics label issued in 2017.
 Accompanying Monk here are Gene Ramey on bass and Art Blakey on drums.
 Recorded on October 24, 1947.

 Thelonious Monk, according to Ted Gioia in his book The Jazz Standards is not a fan of jazz versions of "April in Paris" with (not surprisingly) strings involved, even when the featured players are the likes of Charlie Parker and Coleman Hawkins.
 Monk's 1947 version avoids this pitfall for Gioia who writes how Monk succeeds in "squeezing the romanticism out of "April in Paris" for a more eccentric itinerary in The City of Lights."
+(Please complete or pause one

 video before starting another.)